debiai/DebiAI/debiai_gui.md

 ## Installation

-DebiAI is available as a Docker image.
+DebiAI-GUI is available as a python module with pip.
 To install it, you can follow the [installation guide](https://debiai.irt-systemx.fr/introduction/gettingStarted/installation).

 ## Use cases